-- 1) Disconnect the supply before working on the electrical system. - 2) The searchlight must be connected to a fused electrical supply, using suitably sized cable. - 3) If the searchlight is located a considerable distance from the supply, provision must be made in the cable size in order to overcome the voltage drop. - 4) Whenever possible cable terminations should be made below deck and with approved terminal devices. - 5) If a spare auxiliary fuse or circuit breaker is not available, one of the correct type/rating should be fitted and connected to a positive supply.
-It is advisable to locate a bus bar or main connection and avoid any direct connection to the supply: - 6) For 110/220v AC products, the following colour coding system should be used for the customer supply cable:
+- 4) Whenever possible cable terminations should be made below deck and with approved terminal devices. - 5) If a spare auxiliary fuse or circuit breaker is not available, one of the correct type/ratings should be fitted and connected to a positive supply.
+It is advisable to locate a bus bar or main connection and avoid any direct connection to the supply: - 6) For 220v AC products, the following colour coding system should be used for the customer supply cable: